 Figures should each be submitted with a legend.
 Captions should be formulated so as to allow the figure to be understood without reference to the text.
 All abbreviations employed should be explained in the caption if not already included in the list of abbreviations.

-If you have included in your article figures or tables from other publications, you must obtain permission from the publisher to use them before submission of the manuscript: an image that has been published before can be used in "Cardiovascular Medicine" only if the copyright holder has given permission.
+If you have included in your article figures or tables from other publications, you must obtain permission from the publisher to use them before submission of the manuscript: an image that has been published before can be used in "Cardiovascular Medicine" only if the copyright holder has given permission (cf. our awareness sheet).
 If you are including figures or tables that have been adapted from published papers, then you are also responsible for obtaining the publisher’s permission to adapt them.
 Please submit a copy of this permission with your article.

 References should follow the standards summarised in the NLM’s International Committee of Medical Journal Editors (ICMJE) Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals: Sample References webpage.